 Grants were awarded in 2 competitive funding rounds.
-Additional funding allocated in this Amendment will be awarded according to the Round 2 threshold and score sheet until all funds are allocated.
+Additional funding allocated in this Amendment will be awarded according to the Round 2 threshold and score sheet in a final competitive round to be announced.
 Actual grant amounts are negotiated on a case by case basis and the amount of assistance will be dependent upon the factors described above.
 There is a \$1,000,000 maximum grant award for the Storm Drainage Improvements Program.